chizzletaz/MilestoneProject4/README.md

 5. Defensive programming, e.g. confirmation on buying, deleting, logging out, etc.
 6. A profile page where registered users can log in, add, edit and delete personal information.
 7. A shop page.
-8. An about page where users can get more information about the company.
+8. An about page where users can get more information about the company and/or the trips.
 9. A contact page with contact form where users can contact the site’s owner.
 10. Individual pages for travels and products.
 11. Indication/banner for offers or deals, maybe a discount code.